 To make regular usage, the new technology must be made indispensable.
 Another powerful way to make people switch to a new way of working is to tie some rewards to usage.

-WhatsApp, Facebook or other popular social media apps get viral usage because there is emotional reward people get whenever they use.
+WhatsApp, Facebook or other popular social media apps get viral usage because there is an emotional reward people get whenever they use.

 But most business apps are boring.
 To avoid the dropouts from usage, some companies tie expense reimbursement only with the app so that people are mandated to use.
 Adding gamification is another way to engage teams and will help people adopt the system.